dmichaeljames/VCV_MIDI_Control/README.md

 # VCV MIDI Control (VMC)

-This project is for creating an Arduino-based MIDI controller for use with VCVrack.
+This project is for creating an Arduino-based MIDI controller for use with VCV Rack.

 VMC makes use of the following hardware: